CZ-NIC/pz/README.md

 # pz
 [![Build Status](https://travis-ci.org/CZ-NIC/pz.svg?branch=main)](https://travis-ci.org/CZ-NIC/pz)

 Ever wished to use Python in Bash?
 Would you choose the Python syntax over `sed`, `awk`, ...?
 Should you exactly know what command would you use in Python but you end up querying `man` again and again, read further.
-Then **`p`ythoni`z`e** it!
-Pipe the contents through `pz`, loaded with your tiny Python script.
+The utility allows you to *pythonize* the shell: to pipe arbitrary contents through `pz`, loaded with your tiny Python script.

 How?
 Simply meddle with the `s` variable.
 Example: appending '.com' to every line.
 ```bash